asdLuis/TC-ProyectoPokemon/README.md

 ## Instructions

-To play the game download the file file.name and run in the console using:
+To play the game download the file main.py and run in the console using:
 ``python3 main.py``

 Instructions are inside of the code, just follow the order to play.